 Photo by Jo-Anne McArthur / Unbound Project

-Art and a connection to animals have been constants throughout my life, but fifteen years ago while bedridden and sick from chemotherapy I was compelled to bring them to the forefront.
+Art and a connection to animals have been constants throughout my life, but fifteen years ago while bedridden and sick I was compelled to bring them to the forefront.
 I co-founded a small animal advocacy organization, stumbled into the ugly world of animal agriculture, and immediately began conducting investigations to understand what I was seeing.

 I've served as the Canadian Head of Investigations for international animal advocacy organization Animals' Angels, Canadian-based organizations Canadians for Ethical Treatment of Farmed Animals and the Canadian Horse Defense Coalition, and most recently as the Director of Investigations for Mercy For Animals Canada where, together with a small team of investigators, we completed and released seven undercover investigations.
+I am currently retired from the field and working as an investigative researcher with Animal Alliance of Canada.

 Member of the Art of Compassion Project